floragunncom/search-guard-docs/auditlogging.md

 If you use `external_elasticsearch` as audit type, and the cluster you want to store the audit logs in is also secured by Search Guard, you need to supply some additional configuration parameters.

-The parameters you need to specify depends on what authentication type you configured on the REST layer.
+The parameters depend on what authentication type you configured on the REST layer.

 ### TLS settings